Taulaa/The-Salvanian-Conlang/docs/index.md

 ### Examples:

-*I speak salvanian.* = *Kin akje a viuti saloc.*
+*I speak salvanian.* - *Kin akje a viuti saloc.*

+*I put it with the tea for you.* - *Kin feltha begyo seti apisu.*

 Note: Genitive is used to describe objects belonging to a category of the word it affects.
 EG: Viu saloc = language belonging to a category of Salvanian things.
+Also, word order is flexible as long as words that describe something come after it.

-*Beden o hoico etec.* = *You are kind like him*
+*Beden o hoico etec.* - *You are kind like him*

 *Kide mhanesa apiti.* - Work this out as a challenge.

 *Etiden feltha seti hete* - Work this out as a challenge.

 *A ciyetan oda kiaco...* - Work this out as a challenge.

+*Sen oda beco - o kico.* - The subject can be omitted if it's obvious.

+### More Challenge

+*My tea is good!* - Work this out as a challenge.
+*I don't speak your language, I speak Salvanian.* - Work this out as a challenge.
+*Fragment of a language* - Work this out as a challenge.
+*You drink tea like her* - Work this out as a challenge.